 - Tax incentives are granted through seven different programs, making it difficult to monitor all the incentive activities, raising concerns about transparency and accountability.

 - The City Council has the final say over what incentives will be granted for some programs (TIF, EEZ, 353, Ch100).

 - For the others (PIEA, PortKC, LCRA), mayoral-appointed, non-elected boards grant the incentives.

 - In many cases, these mayoral-appointed boards have granted up to 25 years of tax abatement even when the affected school district and other taxing entities (libraries, mental health fund, counties, etc) voice concerns or oppose the requested incentive level

 - KCPS and other school districts have ZERO authority over decisions to grant property tax abatements

-The Cooperating School Districts of Greater Kansas City, including KCPS, have identified several key incentive reforms that are needed to bring accountability, transparency and greater equity to economic development in Kansas City, Missouri.
+In the summer 2020, the Cooperating School Districts of Greater Kansas City (CSDGKC), including KCPS, identified several key incentive reforms that are needed to bring accountability, transparency and greater equity to economic development in Kansas City, Missouri.